The Sunday Wash Guide to a Clean Bedroom

 • Duvet inserts: Our Sunday Duvet Inserts are filled with tencel, which is lighter and thinner than polyester, and made in a close-loop production process from sustainably sourced natural wood.
 It’s also designed to be laundered at home for easy care!
 Use about half the detergent than you would a normal wash.
 Add a rinse cycle if it still feels soapy after.

-• Weighted Blankets: For the blanket, wash every 6 months by spot cleaning.
+• Weighted Blankets: For the weighted blanket, wash every 6 months by spot cleaning.
 For the outer Bamboo Duvet Cover, follow the wash care guide above by washing on cool eery 1-2 weeks with mild detergent.

 Bamboo Charcoal or Organic Cotton Bath Towels